Kenned22/Lab01_IC/Lab01_Collab/Lab01_TeamCollabSetup.md

 ## 7  Reflection Questions (Individual)

 1. What was your role and what did you learn about team coordination?

+    My role in this project is group facilitator

 2. How did the Kanban system help (or hinder) your progress?

+    The board helped because it forced me to think about what tasks we want to put on there and get done instead of getting lost in the big

 3. What’s one improvement you would apply in a real consulting project?

 ------------------------------------------------------------------------